apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 # Nullable Primitive Column

-Now let us consider the case of a nullable column, where some of the values might have the special sentinel value `NULL` that designates “this value is unknown".
+Now let us consider the case of a nullable column, where some of the values might have the special sentinel value `NULL` that designates "this value is unknown".

 In Arrow nulls are stored separately from the values in the form of a validity bitmask, with arbitrary data in the corresponding positions in the values buffer.